KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 ### Feature engineering

-After features were removed using method above, all two-term feature interactions were tested for statistical significance using a linear regression model on the full train setm.
-Due to high-dimensionality, the interaction terms fed into the algorithm were first narrowed down to only interactions that had a statistically significant (p < 0.01) relationship to the IC50 value, controlling for the values of the two features of the interaction term.
+After features were removed using method above, all two-term feature interactions were tested for statistical significance using a linear regression model on the full train set.
+Due to high-dimensionality, the interaction terms fed into the algorithm were first narrowed down to only interactions that had a statistically significant (p < 0.01) relationship to the IC50 value.

-### Mix-stepwise Algorithm
+### Mix-stepwise algorithm

 The step-wise algorithm was ran over 80 times, with random starting features and counts.